propeldata/ui-kit/CONTRIBUTING.md

 #### React sample apps

 The React sample apps are purpose-built UI applications designed for manual component testing.
-These apps allow you to run a React application using versions `16.8.0`, `17.0.0`, or `18.0.0`.
-To launch a specific app, navigate to its respective folder and run the command yarn start.
+These apps allow you to run a React application using versions 16.8.0, 17.0.0, or 18.0.0.
+To launch a specific app, navigate to its respective folder and run the command `yarn start`.
 This will initiate the React application and enable you to explore and interact with the components in the desired React version.

 ### Manual testing